 “Have you been here before?”
 Despite his confident demeanor, Danny seemed out of his element.

 “No,” he said, simply.

 “How did you find out about this place?”

-“I read about in a blog,” he said, “and thought of you.”
+“I read about it in a blog and thought of you.”

-“The Cornish Estate,” he said, as we hiked farther up the path.
+“The Cornish Estate.”
+We hiked farther up the path.
 “But some people call it that.
 There are supposed to be large structures of metal and stone scattered on the trail.”